Englischer Garten: Tower

 The Chinesischer Turm ("Chinese Tower") is a 25-metre-high wooden structure, first constructed in 1789 to 1790, from a design by the Mannheimer military architect Joseph Frey (1758–1819).
 It was modelled on the "Great Pagoda" in the Royal Botanic Gardens in Kew.
 The Pagoda, twice as high as the tower, was supposed to resemble a porcelain pagoda in the gardens of a Chinese emperor.
 The Munich tower has five storeys: the ground storey roof has a diameter of 19 m, the topmost storey of 6 m.

-On July 13, 1944, the original tower burned down after heavy bombing; but a society aiming to rebuild it was formed in 1951 and the new tower, copied accurately from the original by consulting photographs and old drawings, was completed in September, 1952.
+On July 13, 1944, the original tower burned down after heavy bombing; but a society aiming to rebuild it was formed in 1951 and the new tower, copied accurately from the original by consulting photographs and old drawings, was completed in September 1952.

 Surroundings

 A wooden Chinesische Wirtschaft (restaurant in Chinese style), designed by Lechner, was added in 1790.
 In 1912, this was replaced by the present-day stone building, which reflected the original design.
 With 7,000 seats, the beer garden at the Chinesischer Turm is the second largest in Munich.

-In the late nineteenth century up to 5000 servants, manual workers, soldiers, and students would come to the tower early on a Sunday morning to dance to the music of a brass band.
+In the late 19th century up to 5000 servants, manual workers, soldiers, and students would come to the tower early on a Sunday morning to dance to the music of a brass band.
 The dance began around five in the morning and ended around eight o'clock, so that servants could return to serve their employers' breakfast or go to church.
 As a dance for servants it was known as the "Kocherlball" (cooks' ball).
 In 1904 the custom was forbidden by the police on moral grounds.
-But in 1989, to celebrate the two hundredth anniversary of the park, a revival was made, with around 4000 attending; and the dance has since been celebrated each year in July.
+But in 1989, to celebrate the two hundredth anniversary of the park, a revival was made, with around 4000 attending, and the dance has since been celebrated each year in July.

 A children's carousel was put up near the tower in 1823, similar in design to the current one.
 By 1912 a replacement was needed, which is still in use.
 It was designed by the Schwabinger sculptor Joseph Erlacher and the decoration painter August Julier.
-Alongside the usual horses, the carousel has less expected creatures to ride, such as ibex, stork and flamingo.
+Alongside the usual horses, the carousel has less expected creatures to ride, such as an ibex, stork and flamingo.
 Its wooden roof and pillars were restored from 1979 to 1980.

 South of the tower are the Ökonomiegebäude ("Economy buildings"), which were designed by Lechner towards the end of the 18th century as a model farm.
 Today, the Ökonomiegebäude are occupied by the management of the Englischer Garten.